Martinsville, Virginia: 20th century

 In the early 1990s, changing global economic conditions and new trade treaties made Martinsville textiles and furniture manufacturing economically unsustainable.
-Many firms closed shop and laid off thousands of workers; the production moved offshore to other countries.
+Many firms closed shop and laid off thousands of workers; the production moved to other countries.
 The city is repositioning itself long-term as a center for technology development and manufacturing.

 MZM, Inc. opened a facility in Martinsville as part of the Cunningham scandal.

-Memorial Hospital of Martinsville (now combined with the hospital in Danville, Virginia to become Sovah Health.) serves the greater Martinsville and Henry County area.
-The earliest local hospital was the 50-bed Shackelford Hospital, founded by Dr. Jesse Martin Shackelford, who was later joined by surgeon son Dr. John Armstrong Shackelford, an early graduate of Johns Hopkins University School of Medicine.
-Founder of the Hospital Association of Virginia, Dr. Jesse Shackelford was an early advocate of comprehensive care for state citizens.
-Shackelford Hospital was sold in 1946, and Martinsville General Hospital subsequently opened with Dr. John Shackelford as its first chief surgeon.
+Memorial Hospital of Martinsville (now combined with the hospital in Danville, Virginia, to become Sovah Health) serves the greater Martinsville and Henry County area.
+The earliest local hospital was the 50-bed Shackelford Hospital, founded by Jesse Martin Shackelford, who was later joined by surgeon son John Armstrong Shackelford, an early graduate of Johns Hopkins University School of Medicine.
+Founder of the Hospital Association of Virginia, Jesse Shackelford was an early advocate of comprehensive care for state citizens.
+Shackleford recruited Dr. Dana O. Baldwin to work with him as an anesthesiologist.
+Baldwin established his own medical practice to provide care for Martinsville's African-American population and opened the first Black hospital, St. Mary's, in 1926.
+Shackelford Hospital was sold in 1946, and Martinsville General Hospital subsequently opened with John Shackelford as its first chief surgeon.
 In 1970 Memorial Hospital of Martinsville opened its doors, replacing Martinsville General.

 21st century

-In 2008, then Illinois Democratic Senator and 44th President of the United States Barack Obama held a campaign stop in Martinsville.

 On January 2, 2013, Kim Adkins was re-elected as mayor.

-In August 2021, Virginia Governor Ralph Northam pardoned all 7 African-American men of the Martinsville Seven.
+In August 2021, Virginia Governor Ralph Northam pardoned all seven African-American men of the Martinsville Seven.

 On January 3, 2023, L.C.
 Jones was elected as new mayor.